 Support Groups for Survivors of Child Abuse

-Registration for this year’s groups in London and Nottingham is now closed.
+The London and Nottingham support groups are now running.
 Thanks to funding from the Philip King Trust, we will be running two more support groups in Spring 2020 and will announce dates for them later this year.
-Please keep checking this website or follow us on social media.
+Please keep checking this page or follow us on social media – Twitter or Facebook.

 What can you expect from participating in one of our Support Groups?